sajalverma17/GitBranchDiffer/README.md

 The plugin was written to make reviewing pull requests in .NET projects easier, as jumping/navigating code (of classes, methods, properties and their references inside the solution) is possible when the comparison view is "native" to Visual Studio, as opposed to text-based comparison of code.

 Note that GitBranchDiffer filter does not support displaying files that were deleted in the working branch.

-# Installation

-You can also install the latest [CI build](https://github.com/sajalverma17/GitBranchDiffer/actions/workflows/ci-build.yml).
-Open the latest CI run, download the artifact, unzip, run GitBranchDiffer.vsix.

 ## Contributions